-Negative self talk is truly destructive to our self esteem.
-We need to ensure we mindfully monitor all your self talk.
+Negative self talk is truly destructive to your self esteem.
+The first step you need to take is to mindfully monitor all your self talk.
 When you find yourself having negative thoughts or pessimistic thinking starts you must stop and rephrase.
 Verbally inform yourself that thought is not true and it is not acceptable.
 You should never ignore it.
-Ignoring simply “feeds the critic” and it will keep occurring.
+Ignoring it simply “feeds the critic” and so it keeps occurring.

-Some people may not realise, or even be conscious of, the influence that their inner voice has over them.
-Often in the business of the day we try to ignore any self talk, or we accept it as our own, or as our personal truth.
+Some people may not realise, or even be conscious of, the influence that their inner critic has over them.
+Often we are so busy during the day we ignore negative self talk.
+Unfortunately that can lead to you accepting it as your own personal truth.

-When you hear the voice of your inner critic, you need to stop and examine it.
-To really boost our self esteem we need to be able to identify the voice.
-This allows us to determine who the voice belongs to, if it is constructive (sometimes it is as it is offering words that will keep us safe) or if it is simply fuelling self defeating patterns.
+When you hear the voice of your inner critic, you need to stop and take time to examine it.
+To really boost your self esteem you need to be able to find the source of the voice.
+This enables you to determine who the voice belongs to, if it is constructive (sometimes it is as it may be offering words that will keep you safe) or if it is simply fuelling self defeating patterns.

-This active thought assessment allows you to consciously catch your inner critic at work.
-You will begin to understand the extent to which it influences your decisions and this alone can help to boost your self esteem.
+This active thought assessment allows you to consciously identify you inner critic at work.
+You will begin to understand the extent to which it influences your decisions.
+This alone can help to boost your self esteem.
 Because you are actively rephrasing you will start to realize, and embed, your true voice.

 Identifying and Combating Your Inner Critic